UN Chief Calls For Effort To Establish Nuclear-Weapon-Free Zone In Middle East

 The UN chief called on the international community to mobilise for an immediate ceasefire, and the immediate and unconditional release of all hostages and the beginning of an irreversible process towards a two-State solution.

-The Pact for the Future adopted in Sept includes, a fresh global commitment to achieve a world free of nuclear, chemical and biological weapons, Guterres said.“A zone in the Middle East would represent an important step towards that goal.”
+The Pact for the Future adopted in September includes a fresh global commitment to achieve a world free of nuclear, chemical and biological weapons, Guterres said.
+"A zone in the Middle East would represent an important step towards that goal."

-He said, the recent awarding of the Nobel Peace Prize to Nihon Hidankyo, an organisation of survivors of the atomic bomb attacks on Hiroshima and Nagasaki, demonstrated renewed global momentum to eliminate nuclear weapons, once and for all.
+He said that the recent awarding of the Nobel Peace Prize to Nihon Hidankyo, an organisation of survivors of the atomic bomb attacks on Hiroshima and Nagasaki, demonstrated renewed global momentum to eliminate nuclear weapons, once and for all.

-Guterres stressed the importance of establishment of nuclear-weapon-free zones, saying that, the work of the conference is critical to building a more peaceful future for all people – in the Middle East and around the world.– NNN-XINHUA
+Guterres stressed the importance of establishment of nuclear-weapon-free zones, saying that the work of the conference is critical to building a more peaceful future for all people -- in the Middle East and around the world.

 Legal Disclaimer: